 A participant's normal retirement age is 65, however, participants may elect to withdraw all or a portion of their contributions after the age of 591⁄2, subject to certain conditions.
-Participants may receive benefits commencing on or after age 55 provided they have terminated their employment with the Company.
+Participants may receive benefits commencing on or after the age of 55 provided they have terminated their employment with the Company.

-In certain circumstances, participants may elect to withdraw all or a portion of their vested matching contributions that have been in their account for a minimum of 36 months, subject to certain conditions.
+In certain circumstances, participants may elect to withdraw all or a portion of their vested matching and profit sharing contributions that have been in their account for at least 24 months and after they have at least 60 months of participation in the Plan.